Number of confirmed and suspected cases is at 24

-Officials concerned about the possibility of more cases have alerted hospitals, physicians and county health departments to be on the lookout for patients with E. coli symptoms.
+Officials have alerted hospitals, physicians and county health departments to be on the lookout for patients with possible E. coli symptoms.

 The bacteria are found in the feces of animals such as cattle, sheep and goats.
 Some types of E. coli can sicken people who drink liquids or eat food that has come into contact with the bacteria or who themselves come into contact with infected animals, according to the Department of Health and Human Services.

 The majority of U.S. outbreaks – blamed for some 265,000 illnesses and 100 deaths in the United States each year – are linked to raw or undercooked ground beef, unpasteurized milk, unpasteurized juice and leafy greens, HHS said on its website.